li-xin-yi/security-summer-labs/lab8/readme.md

 }
 ```

 The question mark `?` is a parameter holder in a SQL query, which is to be compiled with the according argument given in the String ListArray.
+Both safe and unsafe version of SQL operation are listed in source code ([`DBHandler.java`](https://github.com/li-xin-yi/SQL-inject-demo/blob/main/app/src/main/java/com/example/sql_inject_demo/DBHandler.java)).

-We include the alternatives in the app, you just need to turn on the "Safe Mode" Switch when login, and repeat the tasks above, what will happen?
+We include the alternatives in the app, you just need to turn on the "Safe Mode" switch when login, and repeat the tasks above, what will happen?

+More categories of attacks and defenses [^2] are left for student interested in to read and test on this app.

+[^2]: Alwan, Zainab S., and Manal F. Younis. "[Detection and prevention of sql injection attack: A survey.](https://www.researchgate.net/profile/Zainab-Alwan-5/publication/320108029_Detection_and_Prevention_of_SQL_Injection_Attack_A_Survey/links/59ce63840f7e9b4fd7e1b495/Detection-and-Prevention-of-SQL-Injection-Attack-A-Survey.pdf)" *International Journal of Computer Science and Mobile Computing* 6, no. 8 (2017): 5-17.